RED SEA FISH SPECIES

 An interesting aspect of the species is that some of them change sex from female to male prior to reaching sexual maturity.

 Anglers please note that they often take bait without swallowing so avoid striking early as this will mean the hook may loose contact from the spango’s relatively hard mouth.
 It’s best to use squid or shellfish bait on light tackle.

-The fish makes a nutritious meal and very tasty when stuffed with herbs and baked whole.
+The fish makes a nutritious and tasty meal when stuffed with garlic slivers and smeared with a parsley, lemon and pinenut paste and baked whole.